 What Is The United States Department Of Justice (DOJ)?

 The Department of Justice is the federal government agency responsible for enforcing laws and administering justice across the United States.
+The DOJ’s purpose is to protect the public from foreign and domestic threats; and their responsibility is to prevent crime and seek appropriate punishment for those guilty of intending to harm the safety of American citizens.

 The Department of Justice (DOJ) was created in 1870 to assist the Office of the Attorney General (then a single-person, part-time position) with its efforts to “prosecute and conduct all suits in the Supreme Court” concerning the United States.
 As the regulatory reach of the government grew, so did the structure and scope of the Justice Department.